What are Actinic Keratoses?

-Actinic keratosis is a scaly or crusty growth or lesion on the skin.
-It most often appears on the scalp, face, ears, lips, backs of the hands and forearms, shoulders, neck or any other areas of the body frequently exposed to the sun.
-You’ll most often see the plural, “keratoses,” because there is seldom just one.
+Actinic keratoses are scaly or gritty growths that can be subtle, or grow to be raised and thicker.
+They most often appear on the scalp, face, ears, lips, backs of the hands and forearms, shoulders, neck or any other areas of the body frequently exposed to the sun.

 In the beginning, actinic keratoses are frequently so small that they are recognized by touch rather than sight.
 It feels as if you are running a finger over sandpaper.
 There are many more invisible (subclinical) lesions as visible ones on the skin surface.